Foxey-07/Foxey-07/README.md

 ### Glad to see you here!
-I'm a software developer with a strong passion for mobile app development, particularly with Flutter.
-I am continuously honing my skills to create outstanding user experiences in mobile applications.
+I am a software developer with a strong interest in mobile app development, particularly with Flutter.
+I am dedicated to continuously improving my skills to create exceptional user experiences in mobile applications.
+With a focus on technical excellence and intuitive design, I aim to build functional and engaging apps.